 The Mets' decision in October 2018 to hire Brodie Van Wagenen, an agent with no experience in a Major League front office, to be their new GM seemed strange at the time to me.
-When he pulled the trigger on the Cano trade in December I just shook my head.
-My problem wasn't with trading Jarred Kelenic really, who was regarded as a very good prospect already, but it was the entirety of the trade itself that bothered me.
+When he pulled the trigger on the Cano trade in December, I just shook my head.
+My problem wasn't with trading Jarred Kelenic, really.
+He was regarded as an excellent prospect already, but it was the entirety of the trade itself that bothered me.

 It's no secret that the Mets are operating in an extreme financial bind since they lost the Madoff dollars in late 2008.
 If you're the newly-hired General Manager of the New York Mets, your first thought always should be on maximizing every dollar spent on talent.
 Not only should you place a high value on any highly-rated prospect that you have, but also any dollar spent bringing in a veteran ballplayer should be carefully weighed against the value you get from that player.

-Van Wagenen hasn't confided in me in what he was thinking when he pulled the trigger on this deal, although I'm always open to chat if he wants, but I think I have a pretty good idea what he was thinking.
-He just took over a team that was on the edge of being a contender, with a really good starting rotation that they weren't going to keep much longer.
+Van Wagenen hasn't confided in me in what he was thinking when he pulled the trigger on this deal, although I'm always open to chat if he wants, but I think I have a pretty good idea of what he was thinking.
+He just took over a team that was on the edge of being a contender, with an excellent starting rotation that they weren't going to keep much longer.
 He saw a chance to bring in a guy not far removed from being one of the best hitters in the game and a closer still under team control coming off a great season.